 Even though hair loss can be a unique experience for every individual, it still follows a rough pattern for most people.
 Especially, men can go through pretty similar stages of male pattern baldness.
 The Norwood scale categorises the male pattern hair loss phases into 7 stages.

-At Norwood 3 Vertex stage, receding hairline is the same as Norwood 3 but a hair loss can be noticable on the crown area.
-There is not significant difference in term of hairline between Norwood 3 and Norwood 3 Vertex.
+There is no significant difference in terms of hairline between Norwood 3 and Norwood 3 Vertex; that’s why at Norwood 3 Vertex stage, the receding hairline will look the same as Norwood 3 but hair loss can be noticeable on the crown area.
 If the donor area as strong, a full hair transplant to cover the crown area and restore the hairline can be the best solution.

 At Norwood stage 4, the hairline recedes even further and creates a band between the vertex and forehead.
 In that stage, the patient should consider a comprehensive hair transplant.

 Hairline receding is even more concerning at the Norwood stage 5.
 The band between the hairline and vertex becomes thinner.
-This example is not suitable for a hair transplant just for hairline; instead they need more at least four thousand grafts to cover the crown and hairline.
+This example is not suitable for a hair transplant just for the hairline; instead, they need at least four thousand grafts to cover the crown and hairline.